kaursimar12/whatsapp_clone/README.md

 3. ### Configure Clerk:
-   -Sign up at [Clerk.dev](https://clerk.dev) and create an application to generate OTP login keys.
+   - Sign up at [Clerk.dev](https://clerk.dev) and create an application to generate OTP login keys.
-   -Create a `.env` file in the root directory and add the following:
+   - Create a `.env` file in the root directory and add the following:

     ```plaintext
     CLERK_FRONTEND_API=<Your Clerk Frontend API>